alexandraamariei/Jetson_Orin_Nano_ROBOT-with-esp32-and-ROS2-/README.md

 * **Data:** The Jetson and ESP32 communicate via a direct **Serial-over-USB** connection, guaranteeing real-time stability and zero wireless latency for high-frequency odometry and motor commands.

 ### ESP32 Pin Configuration
-*(Update these pins based on your specific wiring before uploading the firmware)*

 | Component | ESP32 Pin | Description |
 | :--- | :--- | :--- |